-I'm a professional opera singer (Currently singing for the Florentine Opera in Milwaukee) and voice teacher, with bachelor's and master's degrees in vocal performance!
+I'm a professional opera singer and voice teacher, with bachelor's and master's degrees in vocal performance!

 I am passionate about ensuring students' vocal health, growth, and artistic development as they grow into the vocal art form.
 I love teaching students of any age and level of vocal development!
 I look forward to meeting you, and helping you reach your goals!